John Boulger: England

 Boulger arrived in England in 1967 to ride for the Long Eaton Archers, scoring a paid 12 point maximum in just his third match.
 He was recommended to the Long Eaton management by British star Ray Wilson who had been on the lookout for Australian talent when he rode in Adelaide in 1967 and picked Boulger as a future star.
 Boulger appeared in 33 league matches during 1967 for Long Eaton, finishing with a 5.95 points average.
 In 1968, Long Eaton management moved the team to Leicester, where they would become the Leicester Lions and Boulger remained for six seasons, helping the Lions to second place in the 1971 British Speedway League and gradually improving his average to 9.46 by 1972.
 In 1973, he replaced Wilson as captain of the Lions and averaged 10.25 points to place 7th in the Riders' Championship.
 In 1974, Boulger moved to ride for Cradley United where he remained until 1976 before returning to Leicester in 1977.
 He would remain with the Lions until 1979 when he retired from British League racing in order to spend more time with his family and on his business interests in Adelaide.

 International

 Boulger captained the victorious Australian team at the 1976 Speedway World Team Cup held at London's White City Stadium.
 He also partnered Phil Crump in the 1974 World Pairs final at Hyde Road in Manchester, finishing in second place behind the Swedish pairing of Anders Michanek, and Sören Sjösten.
-Boulger and Crump finished 5th in the 1975 World Pairs final at the Olympic Stadium in Wrocław, Poland.
+Boulger and Crump finished fifth in the 1975 World Pairs final at the Olympic Stadium in Wrocław, Poland.

-He also qualified for two World Final's during his career.
-He finished 13th with 6 points in 1973 at the Silesian Stadium in Chorzów, Poland, in front of the largest speedway attendance in history, an estimated 130,000.
-Boulger also rode in the 1977 World Final at the Ullevi Stadium in Gothenburg, Sweden, where on a wet track he finished 12th with 5 points from his 5 rides.
+Boulger also qualified for two World Final's during his career.
+He finished 13th with six points in 1973 at the Silesian Stadium in Chorzów, Poland, in front of the largest speedway attendance in history, an estimated 130,000.
+Boulger also rode in the 1977 World Final at the Ullevi Stadium in Gothenburg, Sweden, where on a wet track he finished 12th with five points from his five rides.